SSWConsulting/SSW.Rules.Content/rules/do-you-avoid-using-one-form-for-data-entry/rule.md

 ---
 seoDescription: Avoid combining data entry and find navigation on a single form, as it can lead to confusion.
-Instead, use two forms: one for list views with "Add", "Edit", and "Delete" buttons, and another for data entry fields.
+Instead, use two forms - one for list views with "Add", "Edit", and "Delete" buttons, and another for data entry fields.
 type: rule
 archivedreason:
 title: Do you avoid using one form for data entry?
 guid: 75cb4cf1-941f-4991-b117-db51a3d3157a
 uri: do-you-avoid-using-one-form-for-data-entry